-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 3. Implement LinkedIn SEO

-LinkedIn SEO differs from regular SEO due in the fact that the keywords that users type in to find services and businesses on LinkedIn aren’t always the same as what users type into Google.
+LinkedIn SEO differs from regular SEO because the keywords users type in to find services and businesses on LinkedIn aren’t always the same as what users type into Google.

-That’s because the average user doesn’t consider LinkedIn to be a search engine.
-They use it as it is intended – as a social media platform – and therefore use short-tail terms that match users’ job titles.
+That’s because the average user doesn’t consider LinkedIn a search engine.
+They use it as intended – as a social media platform – and therefore use short-tail terms matching users’ job titles.

 While users may use keywords like “copywriting services for small businesses” in Google, they are more likely to use terms like “copywriter” or “writer” on LinkedIn.

-However, when users do search long or short tail terms in Google, LinkedIn profiles have the chance to rank in the SERPs.
-That’s why I suggest optimizing your profile with both SEO keywords and what I call “LinkedIn SEO keywords.”
+However, when users search long or short-tail terms in Google, LinkedIn profiles can rank in the SERPs.
+That’s why I suggest optimizing your profile with SEO keywords and what I call “LinkedIn SEO keywords.”

 Finding SEO keywords

-To find SEO keywords to use in your profile, simply conduct keyword research as you would if you were finding keywords for your business website.
+To find SEO keywords for your profile, simply conduct keyword research as you would if you were finding keywords for your business website.

 These are all questions you’ll want to consider.

-Generate a list of terms that are worth ranking for and that have a reasonable search volume.
-With this list, you will start on your LinkedIn SEO keyword research and then you’ll optimize your profile with a combination of these terms.
+Generate a list of terms worth ranking for and with a reasonable search volume.

+With this list, you will start on your LinkedIn SEO keyword research and optimize your profile with a combination of these terms.

 Finding LinkedIn SEO keywords

-Unfortunately I have yet to find a tool that provides search volume data for keywords used on LinkedIn.
+Unfortunately, I have yet to find a tool that provides search volume data for keywords used on LinkedIn.

 Therefore, this is not a hard science.
-But, if you are skilled in SEO, you can make some informed guesses around how keywords are being used on LinkedIn.
+But, if you are skilled in SEO, you can make some informed guesses about how keywords are being used on LinkedIn.

 Here is my process for finding keywords on LinkedIn:

-1. Search for the shortest, broadest term associated with the services that you offer.
+Step 1: Search for the shortest, broadest term associated with your services.

 Use LinkedIn’s search box to search for the broadest term that applies to your business.